 Studying International Environmental Law in Maastricht was the best experience of my life.
-The course is different to anything taught at an Australian University, the staff were amazing and the weekend trips and cultural tours provided a great insight into European history and life.
+The course is different to anything taught at an Australian University.
+The staff were all amazing and the weekend trips and cultural tours provided a great insight into European history and life.
 I made amazing life-long friends and I would recommend this course to everyone!

 John Timms from Deakin university took the International Environmental Law program in The Netherlands.

 Everything about this program was fantastic!
 The scenery, the people, the animals, it was just an awesome experience.
-This program gave me the chance to go into the Amazon Rainforest and see everything we were studying in the flesh, it was definitely the highlight for me.
+This program gave me the chance to go into the Amazon Rainforest and see everything we were studying in the flesh, and that was definitely the highlight for me.

 Harrison Eyck from Deakin University took the Biodiversity in Peru program in Cusco, Peru.